From: Equestrian and Horse

 Originates

-The sport of Polo originates from Iran or Persia as it was known then back in the 6th century and it takes its name from the Tibetan word Pulu which means ball.
+The sport of Polo originates from Iran or Persia as it was known then back in the 5th century and takes its name from the Tibetan word Pulu which means ball.

-There are 4 team members each with a key role to play and recognised by the number they wear. ( For arena polo there are 3 players instead of 4).
+There are 4 team members each with a key role to play and recognized by the number they wear.
+(For arena polo there are 3 players instead of 4).

 Handicap